dholm/simpleguitk/README.rst

 to test it often.
 As of this writing some of Python's language features are unavailable in CodeSkulptor and catching these early on makes it easier to make sure your implementation works as expected.

+To use SimplePlot just import it the same way as in CodeSkulptor.

+    import simpleplot

 Changes